Homelessness is especially tough on children.

 - Children make up 60% of those at The Family Place.

 The Family Place understands the needs of children—psychological, social, and physical.
-The Family Place, under the Going Home platform, offers specialized programming for children and youth of all ages.
+The Family Place has historically offered specialized programming for children and youth of all ages.
+Moving forward we will continue to provide educational opportunities for the children in our care.

 The Family Place ensures that children stay in school.
 In partnership with the St. Paul Public Schools’ Title One Program: Education for Homeless Children, all school-age children are enrolled in and attend school.
 To provide continuity and stability, The Family Place makes every effort to keep children enrolled in the school they attended prior to homelessness.
 School buses pick up and drop off the children via The Family Place day center.